 The costs of this can be taken out of the rental income you make from the tenants, so you may not need to spend your own savings on maintaining the property in most cases.

 This is one of the elements of managing a rental property yourself that can require a lot of extra time and attention.

 One of the best things you can do as a property investor that owns rental properties is to make your property as appealing as possible to tenants.

 This can be done through decor in the property or the property itself and its location.
 However, you also need to think about the kind of experience each of your tenants has within your property.

-High tenant turnover and void periods is the last thing you’ll want as an investor, so keeping your tenants happy is a crucial part of managing an investment property.
+High tenant turnover rates and void periods are the last thing you’ll want as an investor.
+That’s why keeping your tenants happy is a crucial part of managing an investment property.

 Make Sure You’re Aware of Rules and Regulations